The Summer Food Service Program (SFSP) provides nutritious meals and snacks to children during the summer, when school is out.

 By ensuring children have access to nutritious meals year-round, FTHRA supports stronger families, healthier communities, and brighter futures.

-For any and all inquiries, call: Beverly Culp at 423-461-8217.
+For any and all inquiries, call the Nutrition Program Director at 423-461-8217.